meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 ### Description

 We have already copied the data from the underlying database to a specific Cloud Storage bucket.
 Go ahead and find that bucket, and have a look at its contents.
-Create a new BigQuery dataset called `raw` in the same region as that storage bucket, and create **BigLake** tables for the following entities: `person`, `sales_order_header` and `sales_order_detail`.
+Create a new BigQuery dataset called `dev_raw` in the same region as that storage bucket, and create **BigLake** tables for the following entities: `person`, `sales_order_header` and `sales_order_detail`.
 You can ignore the other files for now.
 Make sure to name the *Cloud Resource* connection **conn** and to create it in the same region as the storage bucket.

 ### Success Criteria

-- There is a new BigQuery dataset `raw` in the same region as the landing bucket.
+- There is a new BigQuery dataset `dev_raw` in the same region as the landing bucket.
 - There is a new *Cloud Resource* connection with the id **conn** in the same region as the landing bucket.
-- There are 3 BigLake tables with content in the `raw` dataset: `person`, `sales_order_header` and `sales_order_detail`.
+- There are 3 BigLake tables with content in the `dev_raw` dataset: `person`, `sales_order_header` and `sales_order_detail`.

 ### Learning Resources